Search

 • Ingredients: 1 butternut squash, a pinch of cinnamon.

 • Method: Peel and chop the butternut squash.
 Steam until tender, then blend with a pinch of cinnamon.
-This puree introduces a new flavor while providing a comforting, creamy texture.
+This puree brings a fresh taste and a smooth, comforting texture.

 6. Broccoli and Cauliflower Mix: